SwiftSeal/resistify/README.md

  - `results.tsv` - A table of the length, classification, and predicted functionality of each sequence
  - `motifs.tsv` - A table of all the NLRexpress motifs for each sequence
  - `domains.tsv` - A table of all the domains identified for each sequence
+ - `nbarc.fasta` - A fasta file of all the NB-ARC domains identified.

 ## How does it work?